almudenaiparraguirre/HarmoniaPlus/README.md

 **Use**
 - **Login/Register:** Create an account or log in with your credentials.
+- **Choose a game mode:** Choose whether to take on adventure mode or challenge mode
 - **Select Level:** Choose a level appropriate to your ability.
 - **Start Practicing:** Follow the on-screen instructions and play the correct notes on the virtual piano.
 - **Review Feedback:** Observe instant feedback and adjust your practice accordingly.